tytydraco/yessleep/out/My_wife_works_downtown_No_one_has_left_her_building_in_48_hours.md

 “*Hi, this is Ella.
 Ella.
 Ella.
 Eh.
 Eh.
 Eh.
 I cannot answer the phone—*”

 Ken was beside me now.
 Salt-and-pepper hair.
 I remembered our bowling excursion together — the story about him and Mei moving here from South Korea after he landed an amazing job.
 I also remembered just how shit I was at bowling.
-It always looked easier than it actually was.

 “Should we go inside?” he asked.

-As I considered, a thought hit me: late.
+"I think so," I said.
+Then, a thought hit me: late.

 I called 911 again.